golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 # Devicetree Overview

 Devicetree is the data structure that Zephyr uses to describe hardware.
-Everything from the bus addresses inside the microcontrollers to the type of sensors you connect to your device should be described in Devicetree.
+Everything should be described in Devicetree, from the bus addresses inside the microcontrollers to the type of sensors you connect to your device.

 It is still possible to access all MCU registers, and interact with GPIO and other peripherals directly.
-But that misses out on one of Zephyr's best features: portability.
-We live in an age of chip shortages and there's a very real possibility the project you're working on will need to move to a different chip within the same family, or to a completely different manufacturer.
-When done right, Devicetree lets you do this ***without altering any of your C code!!!***
+But that misses out on one of Zephyr's best
+features: portability.
+We live in an age of chip shortages.
+There's a real possibility the project you're working on will need to move to a different chip variant, or to a completely different manufacturer.
+When done right, Devicetree lets you do this ***without altering any of your C code!***

 <table>
 <tr><td>